ayanatiq01-arch/parallel-DC/chap1/README.md

 # Step 10: Push your commits to GitHub
 git push origin main
 # Uploads (pushes) your committed changes to your GitHub main branch.

+CONCLUSION:
+The results show that multiprocessing performs faster than multithreading for this CPU-intensive calculation.
+This is because processes run on separate CPU cores, enabling true parallel execution, while threads share the same memory space and are limited by Python’s Global Interpreter Lock (GIL).

+In summary, for CPU-bound tasks, multiprocessing is more efficient, whereas multithreading is better suited for I/O-bound operations.